 - What do they like and dislike about it?

-- Would they pay (X money) for the product?
+- Would the customers pay (X money) for the product?

 - How do they want product owners to improve the product?

-- What do I think about the needed changes?
+- What do I think about the necessary changes?

 - How can I improve the product based on the available feedback?

-Remember: employing MVP saves months of work on a product that people may not necessarily want to pay for.
+Remember that using MVP for a startup saves months of work on a product that people may not necessarily want to pay for.
+It’s also crucial to know everything about your audience.
+You will have to provide the customers with a core set of product features that solve some of their issues.
 So, don’t hesitate to use this method for getting the most from your new product launch with minimum expenditures.